rupinder-bhatty/writing-samples-1/README.md

 # writing-samples-1
-# 👋 Hi there, I'm Rupinder Bhatty
+# 👋 Hi there, I'm Rupinder
 ### 💡 About Me
 Welcome to my GitHub profile!
 I’m a software developer with a strong background in Java server-side technologies, now exploring the world of technical writing.
 My mission is to bridge the gap between complex technology and clear, helpful documentation.